France, Guides

 All the Ceiling Murals

 These murals were my favorite parts of the various rooms along the tour of the palace.
 They’re all so beautiful and contain such great detail.
-I particularly like how they are created with 3D perspectives to make the rooms extend into the sky above.
+I particularly like how they create a 3D perspective to make the rooms seem like they extend upwards into the sky.

 Versailles Château’s Gardens

-The Gardens of Versailles are huge with many sections to get lost in.
+The gardens of Versailles are extensive, with many sections to get lost in.
 And that is really the best part of the gardens: The ability to wander away from the crowds to discover small details that seem like they were placed for your eyes only.

 The two highlights of the gardens are two things that are nearly impossible to miss: the Latona Fountain and the Apollo Fountain.